 I’m not joking.
 People are feeding CBD to their pets to relieve pain and thunderstorm anxiety.

-As consumers learn about the benefits of CBD, many entrepreneurs have jumped into the fray with innovative CBD products.
-It’s a competitive market and many brands, big and small, are fighting to get a piece of it.
+As consumers learn about the benefits of CBD oils and other CBD items, many entrepreneurs have jumped into the fray with innovative CBD products.
+It’s a competitive market and many CBD brands, big and small, are fighting to get a piece of the cannabis industry.

 How can you beat the competition?

-By using a CBD marketing strategy that differentiates your CBD brand from your competitors.
+By using a wide array of marketing strategy that differentiates your CBD business from your competitors.
 A strategy that helps you grab the attention of your target audience and convert them into loyal customers.

 Then, read on.
 This post is a comprehensive CBD digital marketing guide.
-It walks you through the stages of cannabis marketing so that you can grab a piece of this growing pie.
+It walks you through the stages of cannabis marketing so that you can grab a piece of this growing pie for the foreseeable future.